The town of Arlington is hoping to buy 4,000 acres of Red Mountain woodland to give the community a chance to conserve a prime piece of forest land.

 The town of Arlington is hoping to buy 4,000 acres of Red Mountain woodland to create a town forest.
 The Arlington Recreational and Park Committee has been negotiating with the Town Activities Committee to purchase the land for $287,000.

-According to New Haven Register, the project would give the community the chance to conserve a prime piece of forest land while giving the public access to a variety of outdoor activities.
+According to AP News, the project would give the community the chance to conserve a prime piece of forest land while giving the public access to a variety of outdoor activities.

 “This is by no means a sure thing because of the way that this acquisition has gone through,” Zaiac said.
 “There are ongoing potentially perpetual public obligations that would come from the purchase of this property, and we feel that it would be really really important to make exactly clear to the public what we’re getting into.”